imgrbs/Node-SOLID/README.md

 This repository is about `proof of concept (POC)` in these conditions.
 1. How to write code in node.js structure with testable
 2. SOLID
+3. Controller, Service, Repository and Model are `Single Responsibility`.
+4. Testable in `Service` file.

 more detail about solid : https://en.wikipedia.org/wiki/SOLID